Anita Knight MBACP MA Children & Adult Counsellor Shrewsbury & Telford

 Where do I work from?

-I currently work privately from a choice of venues in the Shropshire region (Minsterley, Shrewsbury, Oswestry and Telford) & I am also trained with Relate to offer an online counselling service.
+I currently work privately from a choice of venues in the Shropshire region (Minsterley, Shrewsbury and Telford) & I have also completed the Relate training to offer an online counselling service.

 Who do I work with?